dpc-sdp/ripple/docs/content/design-system/4.styles/colour.md

 ## Typography colours

 Type colours have a ratio of at least 4.5:1 (or 3:1 for text larger than 18 point).
-This is to meet Web Content Accessibility Guidelines (WCAG 2.1).
+This was selected to try and conform to the Web Content Accessibility Guidelines (WCAG 2.1).

 Interaction colours are in addition to the core colour palette.
 This guarantees accessible text.